-As showcased in Tab.~\ref{tab:compare_hand_multi_3d}, our proposed Uni-hand consistently outperforms the baselines on the three datasets.
-Especially for the CABH-E, Uni-hand reduces the ADE and FDE of the second-best baseline by 0.055 and 0.064, respectively.
-We also visualize the predicted joints' positions projected to the last frame of each input video clip in Fig.~\ref{fig:viz_cabh_e}.
+Tab.~\ref{tab:compare_hand_multi_3d} shows that Uni-hand consistently outperforms the baselines on the three datasets.
+Especially for CABH-E, Uni-hand reduces ADE and FDE of the second-best baseline by 0.055 and 0.064, respectively.
+We also visualize the predicted joints' positions projected to the last frame of each input video in Fig.~\ref{fig:viz_cabh_e}.
 Uni-Hand generally generates plausible joint waypoints extending in correct directions, with the final positions all successfully meeting the requirement of placing the apple in the target area.
-The above experimental results demonstrate that our universal framework achieves good multi-target hand forecasting, extending the scope of the existing hand trajectory prediction that only attends to hand centers.
+These results demonstrate that our universal framework achieves good multi-target hand forecasting, extending the scope of the existing hand trajectory prediction that only attends to hand centers.

 Tab.~\ref{tab:compare_hand_multi_3d} also ablates the contribution of our devised target indicators.
 The baseline Uni-Hand w/o $X^\text{tar}$ separately forecasts different joints without using target indicators.
 The results indicate that although Uni-Hand w/o $X^\text{tar}$ has outperformed the other SOTA baselines, Uni-Hand can better identify which joint it currently attends to, and predicts more accurate joint waypoints.
 Therefore, the target indicators are demonstrated as key components in our universal HMF framework to achieve multi-target forecasting. \myblue{Please refer to Supp.
 Mat., Sec.~I for more ablations on target indicator formulations and conditioning mechanisms.}